Gauss Composition for P^1, and the universal Jacobian of the Hurwitz space of double covers: Introduction

 Our method for constructing and studying $\Jbd^{2,g,n}$ is based on an extension of Gauss composition to the geometric setting.
 Gauss composition is a group law on binary quadratic forms which can be understood by the classical bijection between ideal classes in quadratic orders and binary quadratic forms with integral coefficients.
 Recent work of the second author extends this bijection from $\Spec(\Z)$ to an arbitrary base scheme $S$.
 More specifically,~\cite[Thm.\ 1.4]{BinQuad} provides an explicit and functorial bijection

-for any base scheme $S$.
+for any base scheme $S$, where linear binary quadratic forms will be defined in Defn.~\ref{defn:linbinquad}.
 The definition of a traceable module essentially stems from a desire to obtain this bijection.
 (There is a large literature on similar structural theorems about $n$-fold covers, without a line bundle, when $n\leq 5$~\cite{delone-faddeev, miranda-triple,pardini-triple, hahn-miranda,casnati-ekedahl-34, casnati-5, wood-thesis,wood-quartics}.
 There is also a structural theorem for $3$-fold covering pairs~\cite{melanie-2nn}.)

+In essence, this paper works with $\P^1$ to provide a model for how this generalized theory of Gauss composition over a base scheme may be applied to the study of concrete moduli problems about families of line bundles.
+As we will see, this requires a detailed and nontrivial analysis of families of linear binary quadratic forms.

 By working with linear binary quadratic forms over $\P^1$, we use the above bijection to provide an explicit picture of the moduli spaces $\UJac^{2,g,n}$, $\Jbd^{2,g,n}$, and other related moduli stacks.
 In~\cite[Chapter IIIa]{mumford}, Mumford also uses linear binary quadratic forms to describe Jacobians of hyperelliptic curves over $\C$.
 This amounts to describing $\UJac^{2,g,n}$ as a set-theoretic union of certain explicitly defined loci.
 We extend these results in several ways.
 We first describe $\UJac^{2,g,n}$ (and $\Jbd^{2,g,n}$) as the union of explicitly defined quotient stacks, thus providing the underlying stacky structure of the universal Jacobian.
 We then use this stacky structure to patch various pieces together to give $\UJac^{2,g,n}$.
 This leads naturally to the moduli ``compactifications'' of $\UJac^{2,g,n}$ studied throughout this note, and it also extends simply to fields other than $\C$.